On the Existence of Uniformly Most Powerful Bayesian Tests With Application to Non-Central Chi-Squared Tests: Method

-This is a useful existence theorem for UMPBTs.
-For the special case of Theorem \ref{c5:coverthm} when the rejection region is an interval, a more practical mechanism for establishing a sufficient condition for the existence of a UMPBT can be achieved.
-This condition is provided in the following corollary.
+This is a useful existence theorem for UMPBT's.
+When $\omgt$ is an interval for all values of $\theta\in \Theta$, a more practical mechanism for establishing the existence of a UMPBT is provided in the following corollary.